Following on from our post on designing a tattoo for a character, here’s our look at using temporary tattoos for a film

 Whether you use a pre-made transfer or one that you have printed onto transfer paper, the application method can be slightly different.
 In other words: read the instructions for each brand you use so you know how to apply it correctly.
 Here is a rough guide to applying transfers:

 - Cut the transfer out, as close to the edge of the design as possible.
 There is usually a clear protective layer over the face of the tattoo which can be pealed off just before application.

-- Apply the transfer: Some transfers go directly onto clean dry skin; others go onto wet skin – you need to wipe the skin first with a bit of water or IPA and leave it damp.
+- Apply the transfer.
+Some transfers go directly onto clean dry skin.
+Conversely, others go onto wet skin and here you need to wipe the skin first with a bit of water or IPA and leave it damp.
 Check the instructions before you start to see which method is needed.

 - Apply transfer to skin and press down, keeping it in position to prevent the tattoo shifting.

 - Press a wet sponge or cloth to the back of the tattoo until the backing paper peels away – and the transfer is now on the skin.

 - If any area of the tattoo is lifted, use the damp sponge to press it down.

 - Let the tattoo dry thoroughly.

 If you are super talented, or it’s a small/simple design and there are no major continuity requirements, then you can simply draw your tattoo freehand.
-You can also create a template on the skin first by using a stencil or by using tracing paper – the design can then be completed freehand.
+Alternatively, you could create a template on the skin first by using a stencil or tracing paper – the design can then be completed freehand.